Hau Wong Temple, Junction Road

 Apart from the main deity of Hau Wong, the temple also houses Kwun Yum(Goddess of Mercy), Tai Sui (The Sixty Gods of Time), All Saints and Buddhas, Eighteen Buddha Guardians (Lohan) and Three Precious Buddhas.

 Hau Wong Festival

 Hau Wong Festival of this temple is held on the sixteenth day of the sixth lunar month.
-It was a major event before World War II.

 The Temple had undergone several renovations in 1759, 1822, 1859, 1879, 1917 and 1988.
 The fact that funds could be raised to renovate the temple several times during Qing Dynasty shows that there were considerable economic activities in the Kowloon City district in the 19th century.
 A $4 million project was carried out by the Chinese Temples Committee in 2005 to renovate the temple and preserve its outlook.